BurrowsWang/burrowswang.github.io/_posts/2015-12-05-understanding-strange-parameter-grammar-of-swift.markdown

 - (instancetype)initWithKelvin:(double)kelvin;
 ```

-In Swift, as initialization method name is determined, if we don't provide parameter name, which initialization method we are calling would be confusing.
+But in Swift, as initialization method name is determined, if we don't provide parameter name, which initialization method we are calling would be ambiguous.

 ``` swift
 init(fahrenheit: Double)